vaibhavsagar/website/drafts/hamts-from-scratch.md

 bitMask hash shift = bit (subkey hash shift)
 ```

-And we plumb through this `shift` parameter, only modifying it in the final case, to give us the correct definitions of `insert'` and `insert`:
+We plumb through this `shift` parameter, only modifying it in the final case, to give us the correct definitions of `insert'` and `insert`:

 ```haskell